iemct/Sales_Prediction/README.md

 <br>
 It is an iterative process until required performance is obtained.

 ## Usage

-This model can be used at situations where cameras and proximity sensors are not available to determine if there is a human being nearby.<br>
-The model uses various other factors such as:
+This project analyses time-series data and predicts future data using machine learning models trained over the same.<br>
+This project approach can be used for the following:
-* Temperature
+* Weather forecasting
-* Humidity
+* Stock price prediction
-* Smoke
+* Sales analysis
-* Light
+* Business reformation

-to determine if there is a human being in proximity.

 ## Roadmap

 See the [open issues](https://github.com/iemct/Sales_Prediction/issues) for a list of proposed features (and known issues).

 ## Contributing